 In the course of the last few years, several Global Research authors have received awards for their writings.

-Global Research has become one of the main alternative media websites in North America.
+Global Research: one of the leading independent media websites in North America and internationally

 It is crucial that the articles published on Global Research reach a broad readership.

 We encourage our readers to cross-post and/or forward Global Research articles, post them on Facebook and Twitter, submit them to internet discussion groups, send them to your friends on your e-mail lists, etc. This will help Global Research in its endeavors.